rin2021/Computer-Science-101-/Src/Computer-Science-101.md

-# Welcome to Stanford CS101
+# Stanford CS101

-This is a self-paced course.
-The outline below on this page lists all the lectures and exercises organized as Week-1, Week-2 to Week-6.
+This is a self-paced introductory course to Computer Ccience by Nick Parlante - Stanford University.
+It introduces a complete beginner to the subject by taking them through the basic ideas of how computers works - the nature of computer, what it can and can't do, code, hardware, security, analog vs digital, memory, and other coputer concepts and jargons.

 **Note:**
 * Keep in mind that this course uses **JavaScript** for exercises.